MarilynSasha/Marilyn-FinalCapstone/README.md

-# Marilyn-FinalCapstone

-## TOPIC: Pitchfork Reviews: How Beneficial Are They To Site Traffic?
+# TOPIC: Pitchfork Reviews: How Beneficial Are They To Site Traffic?
-Analysis of Pitchfork Music Reviews in regard to website traffic.
+## Analysis of Pitchfork Music Reviews in regard to website traffic.

 ## Jupyter Notebook:
 Python, Seaborn used to clean data, filter, create new tables, explore the data and create a linear regression model.